DavidMacT/ARTop/README.md

 ARTop is designed to run on Linux and has the following dependencies: a C++ compiler, OpenMP, Python 3, SunPy (https://sunpy.org/), LAPACK (http://www.netlib.org/lapack/) and BLAS (http://www.netlib.org/blas/).

+In developing ARTop, we have used GNU compilers (https://gcc.gnu.org/).

 For users who do not have Python installed currently on their machines, we recommend installation via Miniconda 3 (https://docs.conda.io/).

 The installation of LAPACK and BLAS requires some extra steps which we now outline.